 As the saying goes, just because you can do something doesn’t mean you should.

 Buying a home using a family member or friend’s name may still be seen as using joint assets to conceal a purchase.
-It’s illegal to hide joint assets during a divorce and the court doesn’t look favorably on those who use the aforementioned way of buying home.
+It’s illegal to hide joint assets during a divorce.
+As one might expect, the court doesn’t look favorably on those who use the aforementioned way of buying a home.

 People sometimes believe that if they use cash to purchase a home it won’t look like they used marital assets.
 That is not true.
-Cash accumulated during the marriage still counts as marital assets.
+Cash accumulated during the marriage still counts as a marital asset.

-Hiding assets can cause legal problems down the line such as penalties or jail time.
-When buying a new home during a divorce, it’s important to do it legally.
+Hiding assets also causes legal problems down the line such as penalties or even jail time.
+When buying a new home during a divorce, it’s important to do it all above board.

-Do I Need Permission to Buy A House During Divorce?
+Do I Need The Court’s Permission to Buy A House During Divorce?

-Some states may require court approval to buy a home in the middle of a divorce.
-This is relatively common when marital assets are used to buy a home.
+Some states may require court approval to buy a house in the middle of a divorce.
+This is relatively common when using marital assets to buy a home.
 Particularly in the nine community property states:

 - New Mexico

-In a community property state, the debt-to-income ratio includes your spouse’s debt, which could negatively influence the ability to receive a government-backed loan.
+In a community property state, the debt-to-income ratio includes your spouse’s debt.
+This often negatively influences the ability to receive a government-backed loan.

 This is a big question, one many people fail to ask themselves.

 Divorce dramatically alters your finances.
 What you could afford before may not be realistic after.
-It’s important to account for that so you don’t wind up drowning in debt you can’t afford just to buy a house.
+It’s important to account for that so you don’t wind up drowning in debt just to buy a house.